You are here: Financial Articles Credit Commercial Credit

 Capacity

-Other factors such as profitability, cash flow, growth and working capital are criteria to evaluate a business credit.
+Other factors such as profitability and cash flow are criteria to evaluate a business credit.

 Goodwill

-Like an individual, a company has a credit report.
-Suppliers report to the credit bureau on how the company is paying.
-The commercial credit report spread out the amounts the company owes to their business partners (trade suppliers and financial suppliers) and are separated in different periods: current account, first past due period (1 to 30 days late), second past due period (31 to 60 days late) and third past due period (61 to 90 days late).
+Like any individual, a company has a credit report where lenders inform the credit bureau on its paying behaviour.
+It shows how much the company owes to its business partners (trade suppliers and financial suppliers) separated in different periods: current account, first past due period (1 to 30 days late), second past due period (31 to 60 days late) and third past due period (61 to 90 days late).
+Owing after 90 days is definitely not a good sign.

-Other aspect such as bounced checks, judgments, collections and if the company protect itself under the bankruptcy laws are shown on the credit bureau.
-The banking information can also figure on the report, and it indicates the balance on lines of credit, term loans, and the level of satisfaction of the business relationship.
-All those factors affect the company’s credit score on the commercial credit bureau report.
+Other aspects are shown such as bounced checks, judgments, collections and if the company is under the bankruptcy laws.
+Banking information can also be exposed indicating the balance on lines of credit, term loans, and even the level of satisfaction of the business relationship.
+All these factors affect the company's credit score on the commercial credit bureau report.

-If we deal with a start up company, this data is pretty much absent because of the lack of references.
-The evaluation of the company then lies on the personal credit bureau of the shareholder and / or directors, since a company is in many cases managed the same way the owners manage their personal finances.
-Those individuals will be asked to endorse the company; however, with time, it is possible to build a good commercial credit independent from their shareholders and administrators.
-A solid commercial credit report can avoid the endorsement of an individual and allow the shareholders and administrators to disconnect from the faith of the company.
+If a company is a start up, such data are pretty much absent because of lack of references.
+Since there is a strong correlation between managing a business and personal finances, the evaluation of the company then relies on the personal credit report of the shareholders and / or directors.
+These individuals will normally be asked to endorse the company; however, with time, it is possible to build a good commercial credit independent from its shareholders and administrators.
+A solid commercial credit report can remove the individual endorsement condition and therefore allow the shareholders and administrators to free themselves from the faith of the company.

-In conclusion, the commercial credit report is a very useful tool to evaluate a business, but it is not recommended to use it independently from the Financial Statements.
+Overall, the commercial credit report comes to complete the financial analysis by exposing the company's behaviour with justice, suppliers and financial business partners.
+It is a very useful tool to evaluate a business, but the review is not done independently from the Financial Statements.

 • Time reported on the credit bureau